akasilov/EmbeddedAndroidProj/README.md

     - The repository will be cloned into `~/.node-red/projects/`.
 - More information about projects: https://nodered.org/docs/user-guide/projects/

+Check that the Firefly-BFH-Cape is connected to the internet (ethernet or wlan).
+This is necessary in order to connect to the MQTT-Broker.
 ## Start application
 ### Start Android Studio Project